spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/35-installer-reference.md

 The default values assume you are installing the Edge host in an environment without a network proxy, do not require remote access to the edge host, and are using Palette SaaS.
 If you have requirements different from the default values, you must provide the Edge Installer with additional information.

-You can provide the installer with additional configuration values by using a user-data file.
-The following table contains all the supported user-data parameters the installer accepts.
+You can provide the installer with additional configuration values by using a user data file.
+The following table contains all the supported user data parameters the installer accepts.

 # General Parameters